GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 respdate|	1.
 This field is required where applicable <br><br> 2.
 This date cannot be in past; has to be in future.
 If the given date is in past, then system throws errors 	| 1.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br> 2.
 This opportunity cannot be published.
 Response date provided is in the past<br><br> 3.
 This opportunity cannot be published.
 Response Date cannot exceed 5 years from current date <br><br> 4.
 One of Response date or Archive date is required <br><br> 5.
 One of Response date or Archive date is required archdate|	1.
 This field is required where applicable.
 Note user may receive "Auto 30 <br><br> 2.
 This date cannot be current or in past; has to be in future|	1.
 DATE field in unexpected format  Expects YYYYMMDD<br><br> 2.
 This opportunity cannot be published.
 Archive date provided is in the past. <br><br> 3.
 One of Response date or Archive date is required awardee	|	NA|	NA awardee_duns|	1.
 Must provide a valid DUNS|	1.
-Unique Entity Identifier (duns) is invalid. contact	|	1.
+Unique Entity Identifier (duns) is invalid contact	|	1.
 This field is required where applicable	|1.
 Primary Contact is Required desc| 	1.
 This field is required where applicable.|	1.
 Description is required link|	NA	| NA